Lourinhanosaurus: Discovery and naming

 Its first remains were found at Peralta, near Lourinhã, Portugal in 1982, but were not described until 1998, by Portuguese paleontologist Octávio Mateus.
 Its type (and to date only) species is L. antunesi, in honour of Portuguese paleontologist Miguel Telles Antunes.

-To date, the most complete specimen of L. antunesi found is a partial skeleton.
-The holotype, ML 370, consists of the remains of six cervical vertebrae with six ribs, five sacral vertebrae with ribs, 14 caudal vertebrae, eight chevrons, both femora, right tibia and fibula, one metatarsus, two ilia and both pubes and ischia, as well as an associated 32 gastroliths.
+Fossils of Lourinhasaurus are stored at Museu da Lourinhã.
+To date, the most complete known specimen of L. antunesi is the holotype, ML 370, which is a partial skeleton.
+It consists of the six cervical (neck) vertebrae with six ribs, five sacral (hip) vertebrae with ribs, 14 caudal (tail) vertebrae, eight chevrons, both femora, right tibia and fibula, one metatarsus, two ilia, and both pubes and ischia, as well as an associated 32 gastroliths.
 A femur (ML 555) found at Porto das Barcas (Lourinhã Formation; Late Jurassic) has also been referred to L. antunesi.

-Besides these specimens, around 100 eggs (specimen number ML 565), some of them containing embryonic bones and skin, have been found in 1993 at the nearby beach of Paimogo.
+Besides these specimens, around 100 eggs (collectively described as specimen ML 565), some of them containing embryonic bones and skin, have been found in 1993 at the nearby beach of Paimogo.
 These were in 2001 assigned to L. antunesi.

-Both the skeleton and the eggs are on display at Museu da Lourinhã.